 The ideal butt has changed every decade throughout the last century.
 Online women’s magazine Bustle analyzed optimal buttock shapes and sizes for each, from slightly curvy in the 1930s to fit and wavy in the 1970s to big and round in the present day.

 When the curvaceous backsides of the popular Kardashian-Jenner reality-TV clan went viral in the 2010s, many other celebrities followed suit.
 Soon, plump booties were all the rage.

 Many women have undergone implants, fillers, and Brazilian butt lifts to shape and lift their bottoms.
-The American Society of Plastic Surgeons reports more than 24,000 Brazilian butt lifts performed in 2018—up a whopping 19 percent from 2017—making it the fastest growing procedure of that year.
+The American Society of Plastic Surgeons reports 21,823 Brazilian butt lifts performed in 2020.

 So how can a Brazilian butt lift give you the perfect tush?
-This useful explainer breaks down the procedure, recovery, and more, to help you decide whether it’s right for you.
+This useful explainer created by Long Island plastic surgeon Dr. Anthony Buglino breaks down the procedure, recovery, and more, to help you decide whether it’s right for you.

 A Brazilian butt lift, now more recently referred to as SSBA (Safe Subcutaneous Buttock Augmentation), involves two procedures: liposuction and augmentation.

 First, excess fat is removed via liposuction from areas such as the abdomen, hips, lower back, or thighs.
 A surgeon inserts a thin tube called a cannula, which is connected to a vacuum, for the extrication.

 Next, the extracted fat is prepared for transfer, and injected into areas of the buttocks to enhance its shape and size.
 In some cases, a portion of the transferred fat may not take to the relocation, so surgeons may inject more than necessary to ensure results meet your expectations and goals.
 If a majority of the cells do not endure, regrafting may be necessary in the future.